Custom Stairs in the Niagara Region

 Ontario Building Code compliance — without compromise

 Every set of drawings we produce honours OBC O. Reg.
 332/12 Section 9.8: maximum rise 200 mm, minimum run 235 mm, minimum tread depth 254 mm with a maximum 25 mm nosing, headroom no less than 1950 mm, and a uniform variation tolerance of 5 mm across all risers.
 Handrails sit between 865 and 965 mm above the nosing line, and guards meet the 100 mm sphere rule for any opening below the rail.
 When a municipal inspector in St. Catharines or Niagara Falls asks for stamped drawings, we can produce them through our partner engineer.
+You choose your guard configuration — glass panel, aluminum picket, wood baluster, or a combination — and we confirm the compliant geometry before fabrication begins.

 Recent regional projects